-All assignments and exam grades will be posted within six business days in Canvas.
-Because the instructor teaches other courses with grading responsibilities as well, certain assignments which need my feedback will be prioritized in grading when there are multiple assignments waiting to be graded.
+Your GLO-BUS grades will be posted following the completion of the simulation towards the end of the semester.
+Other assignments and exam grades will be posted within six business days in Canvas.
+Because the instructor teaches other courses with grading responsibilities as well, certain assignments which need my feedback will be prioritized in grading when there are multiple assignments in waiting to be graded.
 Your grades are always posted and available in Canvas.

 When you send Canvas messages to me, they automatically get forwarded to my email inbox.
-Unfortunately, I noticed that once in a while, a message that a student sends gets left out and does not automatically get forwarded as it normally should.
+Unfortunately I noticed that once in a while, a message that a student sends gets left out and do not automatically get forwarded as they normally should.
 I never leave a student stranded so if you do not hear back from me in a maximum of three days, please kindly message me again or email me directly.
 I will also try to check my Canvas message box from time to time just in case there are messages that did not get forwarded.